niclake/niclake.github.io/_pages/about.md

 ### Personal

 I have an ever growing list of hobbies, including video games, reading, mechanical keyboards, woodworking, watching the Celtics and Red Sox, cooking, and making yet another spreadsheet.
-I have [a full sleeve Pokémon tattoo](/tattoos), and a few others on my other arm.
-I type using the [Colemak layout](/colemak).
+I have numerous tattoos, including [a full sleeve of Pokémon](/tattoos#4-pokémon-sleeve-right-arm).
+I type using [the Colemak layout](/colemak).
 I hack at [various small projects](/projects) from time to time.

 In a previous life, I was an accomplished musician.
 I started playing piano at age 4, drums at 10, bass at 12, and guitar at 13.
 I started my college career as a music education major, with the aspiration of teaching drumline at a 5/6A high school in Texas (oddly specific, I know).
 I missed out on being the lead guitarist for the most popular recording artist of the early 2020's because she's 4 inches taller than me.
 I released [an EP of ambient instrumental music](/sailing) in 2013.

+You can check out what I've been up to lately over on [my Now page](/now).

 My partner (R), our daughter (V), and our cats (Bearcat and Beau) reside in eastern Iowa, USA.